andreamoio/Bookbot/README.md

 ### Try it with any book!
 You can use this tool with any text file.
-I recommend downloading more classics from [Project Gutenberg](https://www.gutenberg.org/) and dropping the `.txt` files into the `books/` folder to see their stats!
+I recommend downloading more classics from [Project Gutenberg](https://www.gutenberg.org/).
+Drop the `.txt` files into the `books/` folder to see their stats!

 To analyze a new book, just change the command:
 `python3 main.py books/your_new_book.txt`